 Associate Professor Donovan Schaefer was just announced as the winner of the 2023 Fleck Prize for his book Wild Experiment: Feeling Sci

 PhD Candidate Angela Xia has received two grant

-The Department of Religious Studies is thrilled to announce that Prof. Anthea Butler has been formally promoted to the rank of full professor.
-Prof.
+The Department of Religious Studies is thrilled to announce the recent promotions of two of our colleagues.